-GIACC has formed anti-corruption alliances with two international organisations, three regional organisations, and 17 national organisations in 14 countries (as shown below).
+GIACC has formed anti-corruption alliances with two international organisations, three regional organisations, and 18 national organisations in 15 countries.

-These organisations with which GIACC has formed an alliance are entirely independent of GIACC, and are not part of the GIACC network.
+The organisations with which GIACC has formed an alliance are entirely independent of GIACC, and are not part of the GIACC network.
+These alliance are listed below.

 Under these alliances, GIACC and the listed organisations agree as follows: